ProfessionalAmateur/Java-TexasHoldEm/README.md

 Overview
 --------
 While teaching myself Java I needed to write some code to fully grasp the language.
-This is the project, a Texas Hold'Em game written in Java.
+This is the project, a Texas Hold'em game written in Java.

 What works: